Jussif/IEEE-Latin-America-Transactions/Readme.md

 - 7zip software used to decompress files.
 - Python 3.13.7
 - Review the requirements.txt file for libraries and dependencies.
+- To install the libraries digit the following command on the shell terminal: **pip install -r requirements.txt**

 ---
 ## 📧 Contact